Skip Navigation

 Need ideas and inspiration to manage your household finances?
 Military spouses share tried-and-true methods that work for them.

 Taking care of activities like creating and sticking to a regular budget, saving for special events and purchases and planning for long-term goals like retirement may mean saying “no” a lot – something that can make sticking to financial goals all the more difficult.
-Is it possible to find balance between being fiscally responsible and feeling like the wallet police?
+Is it possible to find balance between being fiscally responsible and not feeling like you’re missing out?

-Since four out of five of our Financial Advisors are veterans or military spouses, we asked some of those military spouses to share tips for household financial management with the rest of us mere mortals.
+Since nine out of 10 of our Financial Advisors are veterans or military spouses, we asked some of those military spouses to share some of their favorite budgeting and saving tips for household financial management.

 The first thing you want to do when taking control of your finances is to get a thorough understanding of where your money goes every month.
-Once you've figured out what costs are essential (rent/mortgage, utilities, childcare, etc.) and which ones are non-essential, you can start to trim expenses with purpose.
+Once you've figured out what costs are essential (rent/mortgage, utilities, childcare, etc.) and which are discretionary (eating out, vacations, gifts, etc.), you can start to trim expenses with purpose.

-2. Take Advantage of Military Discounts A huge number of online and brick-and-mortar companies, from clothing retailers to restaurants to hotels and vacation destinations, offer significant discounts to military families.
+2. Take Advantage of Military Discounts: A huge number of online and brick-and-mortar companies, from clothing retailers and restaurants to hotels and vacation destinations, offer significant discounts to military families.
 Not sure whether a given store offers such a discount?
 Just ask!

-3. Use Cash on the Weekends It's easy to lose track of how much you're spending when you're having fun, and even more so when you're using a debit or credit card.
+5. Use Cash on the Weekends: It's easy to lose track of how much you're spending when you're having fun, and even more so when you're using a debit or credit card.
 Before you go out on the weekend, pull out the amount of cash you plan on spending.
-This will help you stay on budget and give you a clear idea of what you're spending, while still allowing you to go out and have a good time.
+This will help you stay on budget and give you a clear idea of what you're spending, while still allowing you to go out and have fun.
+We may be moving to a cashless, digital society but this is still a good practice.

 With some effort, you’ve hopefully found small ways to spend less money each month without cramping your family’s style.
-And now that you have some freed-up cash, here are some productive approaches for how to use the extra funds.
+And now that you have some freed-up cash, here are some productive approaches for how to put that extra money to work.

 1. Create an Emergency Fund Want to dramatically reduce your financial stress?
 Set up an emergency fund and contribute to it regularly.
 Even if you only add a small amount every paycheck, you’ll be able to watch it add up quickly.
 Best of all, the next time you have an unexpected home repair or issue with your car, you’ll have the peace of mind that comes from knowing that you can cover it without dipping into your monthly budget or putting it on a credit card.

 2. Make Saving Automatic The best way for saving to become a long-term habit is to make it as easy as possible.
+Military savings programs like Thrift saving plans and Savings Deposit programs can help you make your saving even more efficient.
 Automatically transfer a set amount of money each month to a separate account.
 You’ll be surprised how quickly your savings accumulate when you “pay yourself first.”
+Your Financial Advisor can help you determine if any of these programs are the right fit for your goals.

-• Eschews the idea of “deserving” nice things and embraces the idea of earning and saving for the things you want
+• Avoids the idea of “deserving” nice things and embraces the idea of saving for the things you want

 • Values spending time together more than spending money together

-• Understands that saying “no” to a small, meaningless purchase today may allow you to say “yes” to a larger, more meaningful purchase later
+• Understands that saying “no” to a small purchase today may allow you to say “yes” to a larger, more meaningful purchase later

 At First Command, our Financial Advisors are well-versed in military pay and benefits, and we offer complimentary financial plans for active-duty service members and their families.
 If you need help with budgeting and planning, contact a Financial Advisor today to get started.